Mpox: Advice for travellers

 Having multiple sexual partners may increase your overall risk of infection.

-Symptoms of mpox can begin 5 to 21 days after exposure, and can include:
+Symptoms of mpox usually develop 7 to 10 days after being exposed, but can begin 3 to 21 days after exposure.
+Symptoms can include:

 • fever